HeleneRL/Master_Thesis_DAS_cable_inversion/Singapore_inversion_pipeline/README.md

 fiber-optic cable's 3D geometry from DAS-recorded acoustic arrival times, as described in Chapter 4 of the thesis.
-It is the Singapore branch of the framework; the dataset-independent inversion core (`invert_cable_diagnostics.py`) is reusable for any dataset (see the top-level `README.txt` for scope).
+It is the Singapore branch of the framework; the dataset-independent inversion core (`invert_cable_diagnostics.py`) is reusable for any dataset (see the top-level `README.md` for scope).

 ## Folder layout